What is Variable Importance?

 How is Variable Importance computed?

 It is dependent on the algorithm, and is generally related to how the algorithm’s approach estimates its importance.
 E.g., random forest evaluates along the lines of the percentage of trees a variable appears in along with how important it is in the tree.
 CART looks at Gini or similar score values.
-Linear models are based mostly on univariate p-values which don’t always tell as well as the others the full story since this doesn’t account for interaction term importance.
+Linear regression models are based mainly on statistical significance levels.